The comprehension structure is one of the most iconic utilities in Python.

 It’s about what you would expect at this point where we do some sort of initialization, get items from out iterable, and run some code to define changes to our data structure.

-What you'll notice is that there are essentially two expressions that are based on the item, both key and value!
-Often key will just be the item or item id whereas the value will be some processing done on the item.
+You’ll notice that there are essentially two expressions that are based on the item, key and value!
+Often key will be the item or item id whereas value will be an expression.

 Dictionary Creation via Comprehension

-The comprehension variant is extremely similar to prior examples, except the returned expression is a pair of values and not one singular expression.
-Note that both set and dictionary comprehensions use the same curly brackets.
+The comprehension variant is similar to prior examples, but the expression is a pair of values, not a singular one.
+Note both set and dictionary comprehensions use curly brackets.

 Examples

-I will not be exactly repeating the prior examples as it's not really possible to map them but I will instead do examples inspired by each prior example.
+I will not be repeating the prior examples but I instead ones inspired by each prior example.

 Squaring Numbers in an Iterable

-We will proceed with squaring numbers as before but now we'll store the square as the value paired with the original number.
+We’ll square numbers but store the square as the value paired with the original as the key.

 Flooring Floats

-We will do a similar case as before where the key is the input number and the value is the floored value while keeping the positive value only condition.
+We’ll do a case where the key is the input number and value is the floored value.

 Capitalizing Names